© Unofficial Royalty 2024

 June 9, 1820 – Death of Wilhelmina of Prussia, Princess of Orange, wife of Willem V, Prince of Orange, at Het Loo Palace in Apeldoorn, Dutch Republic, now in the Netherlands; first buried at Het Loo Palace, reinterred in 1831 at the new crypt at Nieuwe Kerk in Delft, the Netherlands

 Wilhelmina married Willem V, Prince of Orange.
 In 1795, her husband lost power when the Dutch Republic was threatened by invading French armies.
 Revolutionary Dutch patriots, now supported by the French Army, replaced the Dutch Republic with the Batavian Republic which remained in power until 1806.
 Wilhelmina’s family fled to England where they lived in exile until in London in the part of Kew Palace known as the Dutch House with the permission of Willem V’s first cousin King George III.
-In 1806, Napoleon created the Kingdom of Holland for his brother Louis and the Batavian Republic came to an end.
+In 1806, Napoleon created the Kingdom of Holland for his brother Louis and the Batavian Republic ended.
 In 1813, with the help of Alexander I, Emperor of All Russia, the House of Orange was restored and Wilhelmina’s son became Willem I, the first King of the Netherlands.

 Unofficial Royalty: Wilhelmina of Prussia, Princess of Orange